Cody Prewitt: College career

 Prewitt accepted a scholarship from the University of Mississippi and played immediately as a true freshman in 2011.
 He started four seasons, while appearing in all 12 games, recording 32 total stops with an interception and a fumble recovery.
 In 2012, as a sophomore, he started every game for the Rebels, finishing second on the team with 80 tackles, while adding 1.5 sacks, two interceptions, six total passes defended, two forced fumbles and two fumble recoveries.
 In 2013, he was named a first-team All-American by the Associated Press.
 Prewitt's six interceptions led the Southeastern Conference (SEC) and was tied for fourth-most by any player in the country.
 He finished second on the team with 70 tackles, added 13 passes defended and also had four tackles for loss and two forced fumbles.

 Professional career

-After completion of his college career, Prewitt entered the 2015 NFL Draft.
+After completion of his college career, Prewitt entered the 2015 NFL draft.
 Many experts projected the senior safety would go in the middle to late rounds, but as the draft concluded Prewitt was not drafted by any team.
 Shortly after the draft Prewitt signed to the Tennessee Titans as an undrafted free agent.
-Prewitt was released from the Tennessee Titans roster on August 6, 2015.
+Prewitt was released from the Titans roster on August 6, 2015.

-Personal life

-Cody is divorced from his high school sweetheart.